-Symbolically, “the green dome” represents the dome of a mosque.
-In those times, the domes of mosques were often covered with ornamental green tiles or painted green.
-So, the symbolic meaning of the final line is to follow formal Islamic religious practices and prayers, hoping that one will be accepted to the paradise described in the Qur’an.
-Rumi is actually saying that if you want to reach the spiritual realm, formal religious practices won’t get you there.
-He says that to be able to make real spiritual progress, you should get to know Jesus and focus on having a spiritual relationship with him.
-There are many other poems by Rumi where you can trace “Christian thought,” as we will see in later sections.
+Symbolically used, “the green dome” means ‘the dome of a mosque’.
+At those times, the domes of mosques were often covered with green ornamental tiles or painted green.
+So, the symbolical meaning of “climbing up the green dome to reach the holy sky” is; ‘to do the formal Islamic religious practices and prayers hoping that one is accepted to the paradise (described in the Qur’an).
+Rumi is actually saying: ‘If you want to reach the spiritual realm, your formal religious practices won’t get you too far; for, to be able to make real spiritual progress, you should get to know Jesus (Christ) and focus on having a spiritual relationship with Him.
+There are many other poems by Rumi in which one can trace ‘Christian thought’, as we shall see in further sections.

-Let us try to imagine the dilemma Rumi was facing.
-On the one hand he was living among Muslims and knew well their frame of belief.
-On the other hand, he had been very impressed with his newly acquired knowledge and inevitably reevaluated Christianity, gradually becoming conscious of the sublime Christ.
-When people who were close to Rumi heard him mention the “love of God,” they must have thought he meant it in an Islamic sense.
-Even now, many people are most probably still under this impression.
-However, I believe his “love of God” was actually “love of Christ,” although it may not have been so before he became acquainted with certain secrets.
-It could be that as he became more conscious of Christ, he combined this new concept with the spiritual beliefs he previously held.
+Let us try to imagine the dilemma Rumi was facing; on the one hand he was living among Islamic folk and knew very well their frame of belief; and on the other hand, being very impressed by this newly acquired knowledge, he inevitably made a new evaluation of Christianity and had gradually become conscious of the sublime ‘Christ Being’.
+When people who were close to Rumi heard him mention ‘love of God’, they must have thought that he meant it in an Islamic sense (and even now, people are most probably under this impression).
+But I believe his ‘love of God’ was actually ‘love of Christ’ although it may not have been so at the beginning (before he got acquainted with certain secrets); and as he became more conscious of Christ, he combined this new concept with the spiritual concepts he previously had.

-It is known that the New Testament was translated into Arabic in the 9th century, and some parts were also translated into Persian.
-Therefore, the New Testament was available to these Persian poets, because many of them knew Arabic.
-(Recall that Rumi knew Greek fluently, so he had direct access to the original Greek Gospel).
-Among the Persian poets who mention Jesus in their poems was Firdausi (940–1020 AD):
+It is known that a translation of the New Testament into Arabic was made in the 9th century and also some parts of it were translated into Persian.
+Therefore, the New Testament was available for these Persian poets since it is very likely that most of them knew Arabic.
+(But let us recall Rumi knew Greek fluently, so he had direct access to the original Greek Gospel.)
+Among these Persian poets who mention Jesus in their poems was Firdausi (940 – 1020):

 These tales, which relate to the monarchs of old,